How to Reuse Candle Jars: 50 + Ways to Use Empty Candle Jars

 – Pop your soap, solid shampoo bar, or lotion bar into a small candle tin for travel.

-– Never worry about a perfume bottle breaking in your luggage again when you make a solid perfume in a candle tin.
+– Never worry about a perfume bottle breaking in your luggage again when making solid perfume in a candle tin.
 (This totally happened to my mom!)

 – Coil phone charges and other cords that could get tangled during travel into a small candle tin.